A Short History of Phoenix, Arizona

 In 1906, Theodore Roosevelt began work on the Theodore Roosevelt Dam, which occupied the Salt River.
 This dam was essential for providing the water and electricity that helped power the city.
 At the time, it was the biggest dam in the world.

-As technology grew, so did the population in Phoenix.
-By 1920 its population consisted of 30,000 people.
-1920 also marked the year the Heard Building went up, seven stories tall, and a major addition to the city.
+As technology grew in Phoenix, so did the population.
+By 1920, the city had expanded to 30,000 people.
+1920 also marked the year the Heard Building was developed.
+This iconic building stands seven stories tall and (at that time) was considered a major addition to the city.

 Much of the economy’s success at the time was due to the Theodore Roosevelt Dam, which helped produce things like citrus, cattle, and cotton.